 Many ecommerce site platforms have built-in analytics tools that give you basic data on customer behavior.
 Most of these are relatively basic, and to get more analytics data – especially data specific to cart abandonment – you may want to use a more sophisticated tool.

-Magento Business Intelligence is ready right out of the box, with ecommerce dashboards designed to give you the most from your data.
-Their data pipeline and data warehouse technology integrates directly with your Magento database to give you centralized access to your analytics.
+Adobe Commerce Business Intelligence is ready right out of the box, with ecommerce dashboards designed to give you the most from your data.
+Their data pipeline and data warehouse technology integrates directly with your Adobe Commerce database to give you centralized access to your analytics.
 Their cloud-based system makes it easy to use and access for all stakeholders, wherever you need it.

 Their tool lets you create calculated columns and join tables to customize and standardize ecommerce metrics for your business.
 The report builder makes creating accessible, useful data visualizations easy.
 Export data seamlessly and use powerful dashboards to make impactful decisions about your business.

-You can access Magento’s cart abandonment from Magento admin, by clicking “Reports,” “Shopping Cart,” and “Abandoned Carts.”
+You can access Adobe Commerce’s cart abandonment from Adobe Commerce admin, by clicking “Reports,” “Shopping Cart,” and “Abandoned Carts.”

 The report will show important information about abandoned carts, including: